6 Reasons We Live Tiny

 Kids rarely learn by what we say alone, they learn by what we do.
 The values I implore to my kids are to be bold and brave, to have integrity, to be creative and think outside of the box and most importantly, to be happy.
 I can’t hope they don’t fall into some circular rat race without showing them at least one way out of it and I can’t hope for their happiness without finding my own too.

 Living tiny is not an easy social path to take but each time we get push-back is yet another opportunity to teach my kids how to handle being ‘different,’ among other life lessons.
-Kids in particular can be cruel and I don’t think anyone escapes childhood without being picked on.
+I don’t think anyone escapes childhood without being picked on, kids in particular can be cruel.
 There are lots of ways to teach these important coping skills but just being able to be there and experience them together, I feel, is so important.

 Following Our Heart

 If I’m being honest I have no idea where my family will be in five years, literally.
-That freaks some people out in this day when ‘true success’ is preceded only by detailed plans and persistence.
+That freaks some people out.
+In this day when ‘true success’ is preceded only by detailed plans.
 I think this stage in life is about being flexible and able to adapt to individual needs.
 Because frankly it is impossible to predict what our kids will need in five years.
 I want my kids to listen to that little voice in their heart or their head that tries to guide them, so I’m doing my best to do the same.
 Instincts are amazing and complicated, and in my experience, rarely ‘wrong’.

 As time goes by those voices tend to get faint.
 They are still there though and no matter what we hear from the outside world, any friction faced to date, we still feel like this lifestyle is valuable right now.
 To us and to others.
 In more important ways than just financially.